kutluege/skills-introduction-to-github/README.md

-# Hi there, I'm Ege Kutlu! 👋
+# Hi there, I'm Ege!

 Welcome to my GitHub profile!